-15 Currency and interest rate derivatives contracts may be portfolio margined together as being part of a single asset class for the purposes of IFSC margin requirements.
+19 Currency and interest rate derivatives contracts may be portfolio margined together as being part of a single asset class for the purposes of IFSC margin requirements.

-- iii. at least A-3/P-3 for short-term debt instruments - d) Unrated debt securities which are: - i. issued by a sovereign, or PSE treated as a sovereign by the national supervisor, that has an issuer rating of BB- or better; or - ii. issued by a bank; and - · listed on a recognised exchange; and - classified as senior debt; and - all rated issues of the same seniority by the issuing bank must be rated at least BBB- or A-3/P-3 by a recognised credit rating agency; and - the IFSC Covered Entity holding the securities as collateral has no information to suggest that the issue justifies a rating below BBB- or A-3/P-3 (as applicable). - ii.
+- i.
+For the purpose of these directions, the following shall be the eligible collateral to meet IM and VM requirements: - a) Cash (in the form of money credited to an account or similar claims for the repayment of money, such as certificates of deposit or comparable instruments issued by an IFSC Covered Entity) - b) Gold - c) Debt securities rated by a recognised credit rating agency where these are either: - at least BB- when issued by sovereigns or Public Sector Enterprises (PSEs) that are treated as sovereigns by the national supervisor; or - ii. at least BBB- when issued by other entities (including banks and securities firms); or - iii. at least A-3/P-3 for short-term debt instruments - d) Unrated debt securities which are: - issued by a sovereign, or PSE treated as a sovereign by the national supervisor, that has an issuer rating of BB- or better; or - ii. issued by a bank; and - · listed on a recognised exchange; and - · classified as senior debt; and - all rated issues of the same seniority by the issuing bank must be rated at least BBB- or A-3/P-3 by a recognised credit rating agency; and - the IFSC Covered Entity holding the securities as collateral has no information to suggest that the issue justifies a rating below BBB- or A-3/P-3 (as applicable). - ii.
 Notwithstanding the list of eligible collateral set out above, an IFSC Covered Entity shall be entitled to not recognise a collateral as eligible collateral in cases where: - (a) the IFSC Covered Entity determines that it would not be able to liquidate such collateral in a timely manner in case of default of the posting counterparty; or - (b) the securities are issued by the IFSC Covered Entity (or its related entities) or a counterparty (or its related entities). - iii.
-An IFSC Covered Entity should perform daily valuation of collateral exchanged to meet IM and VM requirements and apply haircuts to the value of the eligible collateral, to account for the fact that certain collateral may not be readily liquidated at full value at the time of counterparty default (or termination of contracts or any other specified events), particularly during periods of financial stress. - iv.
+An IFSC Covered Entity should perform daily valuation of collateral exchanged to meet IM and VM requirements and apply haircuts to the value of the eligible collateral, to account for the fact that certain collateral may not be readily liquidated at full value at the time of counterparty default (or termination of contracts or any other specified events), particularly during periods of financial stress.

+- iv.
 An IFSC Covered Entity should apply standardised schedule-based haircuts (set out in Annex 5), based on the type of collateral posted or received, to the value of eligible collateral for the purpose of meeting margin requirements.
 Internal or third-party quantitative model-based haircuts should not be used for determining the haircuts to be applied to the value of eligible collateral. - v.
 For the purpose of meeting VM requirements, an IFSC Covered Entity should apply an additive currency mismatch haircut of 8% to all non-cash collateral that is posted or received in a currency other than the ones agreed in the relevant contract.